πŸ’»Client SDK

 Installation by Platform

-This guide is for users on common Linux distributions with an x86_64 architecture.
+This guide is for users on common Linux distributions with either x86_64 (AMD/Intel) or arm64 architectures.

 Linux distributions have different package managers depending on the distribution.
 The most reliable way to manage Python versions without interfering with system packages is to use pyenv.